000

 What we do at Animus

 Animus runs Tier 2, Tier 3, and Tier 4 engagements for Tulsa and Oklahoma businesses.
-Most of our active retainer clients land in Tier 3 ($4,000 to $9,000/mo), which is where the math works best for established small to mid-size businesses doing real growth.
+Most of our active retainer clients land in Tier 3 multi-channel growth, which is where the math works best for established small to mid-size businesses doing real growth.
+Every engagement is scoped and quoted by request, priced to the actual work.

 We don’t take Tier 1 engagements.
-Below $2,000/month it’s not honest work; the deliverable doesn’t justify the price for either side.
+At that level it’s not honest work; the deliverable doesn’t justify the cost for either side.
 We refer those inquiries to local freelancers we trust.

 For Tulsa businesses that fit Tier 2 and up, we’d be happy to talk through what the right engagement actually looks like for your specific situation, your industry, and your growth goals.
 No pitch deck.
 Just an honest assessment.